United States and the International Monetary Fund: Initial plans

 The concept and initial plans for the IMF originated in the United States.
 Shortly after World War II, delegates from 44 countries convened in the Mount Washington Hotel in Bretton Woods, New Hampshire, U.S., for the Bretton Woods Conference in 1944.
 The objective of the conference was to design a system to rebuild Europe; after World War II, Europe had become economically unstable and required financial assistance.
 The result was that the U.S. became a founding member of the IMF.
 American influence was strong from the beginning; at its inception and during its early years, the IMF was founded in large part on core principles presented by American Chief International Economist of the U.S. Treasury Department Harry Dexter White.

+White, confirmed by the Senate in 1946 as the US Executive Director of the Fund, played an integral role in the formation of the IMF alongside John Maynard Keynes at the Conference.
+He authored the White Plan, the initial proposal for the IMF in conjunction with the United Kingdom's Keynes plan, and made substantial contributions to the Joint Statement by Experts on the Establishment of an International Monetary Fund.
+The Joint Statement would eventually become the Articles of Agreement of the IMF, which outline its structure, its key functions, and the duties of its member countries.
+Under White's leadership, the American delegation to the Bretton-Woods Conference cemented the US's role in charting the future of the IMF.
+For instance, it played a substantial role in the establishment of quotas for each country, with Fred M. Vinson, the Vice-Chairman of the US delegation, heading the ad-hoc committee in charge of this task.

 The IMF was formally established through the Bretton Woods Agreement and System; this created the first international currency exchange system that would last until the 1970s.
 According to this system, the U.S. dollar would become the central global currency.
 One ounce of gold was to be worth 35 U.S. dollars and the U.S. promised to sell at this price.
 Meanwhile, all other countries would have to maintain their current exchange rate to the U.S. dollar.